Market Outlook

 Economic Views

-Australian economic growth slowing but labour market remains strong
+Australian economic growth slowing and labour market softening

 Chart 1 - Source: ABS